Welcome to part 2 of my toxic church experience. If you are unfamiliar with the beginning, I suggest reading the first part.

 There’s a reason why my blog is titled, Inside Cup.
 It isn’t about the physical appearance of anything.
 I was also having an issue with the constant talk of blessings, which I have a blog coming up discussing this further.
 But the constant talk of blessings focused so much on the individual.

 And my heart is cringing recalling this.

-There was a man also who constantly approached my husband and I at the end of every service.
+There was a man also who constantly approached my husband and me at the end of every service.
 He did not have any sense of boundary space.
 There would be less than two inches between my body and his, and when I backed away from him, he would move in closer.
 My husband almost intervened.

 But not one church member did anything about this.
 And every time we went to a service I dreaded this man approaching us…

 So many mixed and confused feelings flooded my spirit and troubled my heart.
 No one in the church invited us out, aside from the pastor and his family the first night we visited.
-And there was lady who invited us to her home on Thanksgiving, which was very kind.
-I thought I became friends with her daughter, but that too, also was a failed attempt at friendship.
+And there was a lady who invited us to her home on Thanksgiving, which was very kind.
+I thought I became friends with her daughter, but that too also was a failed attempt at friendship.